andreif2018/FD3-Frolov/README.md

 # FD3-Frolov

-Project for home tasks in React and Angular.
+Project for home tasks using React and Angular.
-Final Course Project in React.js in my-app dir
+Final Course Project using React in my-app dir